astronomer/astro-docs/enterprise/v0.23/03_install/03_azure/01_install-azure-standard.md

     synchronousCommit: "on"
     numSynchronousReplicas: 1

 # SSL support for using SSL connections to encrypt client/server communication between database and Astronomer platform.
-Azure Database for PostgreSQL - Flexible Server requires SSL to be enabled.
+Enable SSL if provisioning Azure Database for PostgreSQL - Flexible Server as it enforces SSL.
 Change the setting with respect to the database provisioned.
   ssl:
-    enabled: true
+    enabled: false
     mode: "require"

 #################################